jamesmh/coravel/Docs/Invocables.md

 # Invocables

+Invocables are ubiquitous classes that all of Coravel's features understand how to work with.

-Invocables allow you to define specific self-contained actions or jobs within your system.
+Invocables allow you to define specific self-contained jobs within your system.
 Since Coravel "understands" how to use invocables, you can do cool stuff like schedule or queue them using a super terse syntax.

-> Ex.
-You might want to send an e-mail to your users every night.
-  Using an invocable and Coravel's Mailer, you can easily create a self-contained class that will grab data from your DB and send mail to your users.
+Perhaps most importantly, invocables are 100% integrated into .NET Core's Dependency Injection services - so you can schedule, queue, etc. an invocable class - and it will automatically have it's dependencies injected for you!

 ## Creating An Invocable